 Brain injury is a term that refers to a range of medical and surgical issues which are caused by trauma to the head.
 Brain injury can happen from a direct force to the brain where the skull is fractured, or through indirect force when the brain ‘bounces’ against the skull causing swelling and injury.

-If you have suffered a brain injury through the negligence of someone else, whether through work or an accident, you may be able to seek compensation for your injury and the consequences.
+If you have suffered a brain injury through the negligence of someone else, whether through work or an accident, you may be able to seek acquired brain injury compensation for your injury and the consequences such as loss of income, pain and suffering, rehab and medical expenses.

 The brain is the most complex organ in the body.
 When the brain is damaged people may display symptoms of the injury immediately, or they may take a couple of days or even weeks to show signs of an injury to the brain.